mamachnik/go-webapps/methods/crud.md

     * Query: The query string of the resource
 * The path is used to identify the resource
 * It contains the resource's name and the resource's ID
+* Names and IDs can be nested
+* The path also may have a prefix like `/api/v1`
 * The resource's name is always written in lowercase and plural

 ### Example requests

-    // Create a new resource.
+    // Create a new user.
     POST /api/v1/users

-    // Read a resource.
+    // Read a user.
     GET /api/v1/users/1

+    // Read all addresses of a user.
+    GET /api/v1/users/1/addresses

+    // Read one address of a user.
+    GET /api/v1/users/1/addresses/5

-    // Update a resource.
+    // Update a user.
     PUT /api/v1/users/1

     // Delete a resource.